Archived objects

 Archive projects that are complete, cancelled, or no longer active to keep your project list focused on current work.
 Archived projects remain accessible for reporting and historical reference.
 [Learn how to archive projects](/run-your-business/projects.md#archive-a-project)

-Archive products that are discontinued, end-of-life, or no longer actively sold to simplify product selection while maintaining historical records for existing assets.
-Learn how to archive products
+Archive items that are discontinued, end-of-life, or no longer actively managed to simplify item selection while maintaining historical records for existing assets.
+[Learn how to archive items](/set-up-the-basics/items.md#archive-an-item)

-Archive customers who are no longer active or have ended their relationship with your organization.
-Archived customers remain in the system for historical reporting and reference.
-Learn how to archive customers
+Archive companies that are no longer active or have ended their relationship with your organization.
+Archived companies remain in the system for historical reporting and reference.
+[Learn how to archive companies](/set-up-the-basics/companies.md#archive-a-company)

 Archive locations that are no longer in use, such as closed sites or decommissioned facilities.
 This helps maintain clean location lists while preserving location history for assets and projects.
 [Learn how to archive locations](/set-up-the-basics/locations.md#archive-a-location)